sparkflows/sparkflows-docs/docs/user-guide/reading-writing/unstructured-files/text.rst

 The Text Files node is configured as below.

-*	``Path``: Select a Text file or path of a directory containing multiple Text files.
+*	``PATH``: Select a Text file or path of a directory containing multiple Text files.
 The ``Browse HDFS`` option can be used to browse and select a Text file or a directory from HDFS.
 *	``OUTPUT COLUMN NAME``: Enter column name to list Text files' content in the output.
 *	``OK`` button needs to be clicked to complete the configuration.